 Dimensional Fund Advisers get round the issue of expensive rebalancing costs by having a completely passive approach that does not slavishly follow an external index.
 They construct an internal index based on screening for liquidity etc weighted by the free float to give 450 large cap and 1,500 small cap sticks, excluding countries on the basis of legal risks and a lack of commitment to free markets, while capping exposure to any individual marketplace.
 As a result, China and Russia are excluded while Taiwan and Korea are capped at 12.5% each.

 Many active managers focus on country weightings as the primary source of added value.
 Country risk, credit risk and interest rate risk are highly correlated in emerging markets.

 Country focused approaches invariably rely on developing macro-economic models that seek to identify the relative cheapness of the stock markets and the susceptibility of the economy to an imminent shock, which will invariably have negative repercussions on the domestic stock market.

 Given the high correlations of individual stocks to the domestic index, it will invariably lead to a high probability that any stocks held in a portfolio will be adversely effected.

 Robeco for example, combines a fundamental assessment with a quantitative model for country selection, seen as the first step in their process.
 The fundamental research focuses on five key areas: macro-economic and political risk seen in factors like domestic and foreign demand, monetary policy, currency strength and politics; earnings expectations and revisions on an aggregate level; valuations of markets based on price/earnings,

 price/cash flow, price/book and dividend yield, and momentum trends and sentiment and demand/supply factors.

 The quantitative model looks at a well-diversified set of stock market and macro-economic variables including valuations, balance of payments, reserves and currency returns.
-Stock selection is then performed on a country neutral basis so for example, “a Brazilian stock is primarily compared
+Stock selection is then performed on a country neutral basis so for example, “a Brazilian stock is primarily compared with other Brazilian stocks”.

 Robeco sees country bets representing 50% of their outperformance against their benchmark according to van der Hart, while for other managers the figure can be much higher.
 Typically, stock selection requires liquid stocks to be able to take rapid decisions on the market as a whole, with less importance placed on the relative attractiveness.

 Ashmore, for example, better known as an emerging market debt specialist, is able to manage emerging market equities with essentially a strong country focus combined with investments in major liquid stocks.
 GMO also combine a quantitative country model with their quantitative stock selection models applied to the developed markets.
 Goldman Sachs Asset Management (GSAM) however, “three years ago migrated away from a country specific approach to a stock selection approach with a macro overlay” says Maria Gordon who points out that “if you look at country volatility, it has been in decline since 1998.
 With increasing globalisation and a wider investor base, investors are keener on franchise value rather than country factors.”

 Purely stock focused approaches have to tackle the considerable problems associated with comparing thousands of stocks, (India alone has over 5,000 listed stocks) across multiple jurisdictions with different accounting conventions, tax rates that vary significantly and earnings figures that are effected by different approaches to the amortisation

 of goodwill etc.